Code-Institute-Submissions/milestone1_poolkv99/README.md

 Due to the fact that IE11 isn't as widely used anymore I exept these issues, without handling them.<br/>
 [Browser Market Share](https://gs.statcounter.com/browser-market-share#monthly-201904-202004)

-With the code validator on CSS I got the following errors, however I chose to keep the CSS code to target multiple browser.
+With the code validator on CSS I got the following errors, however I chose to keep the CSS code to target and be compatible for multiple browser.

 35		-webkit-box-shadow is an unknown vendor extension<br/>
 36		-moz-box-shadow is an unknown vendor extension<br/>